Performance optimization for drift-robust fidelity improvement of two-qubit gates: Improvement of gate set parameters

 We propose a super-logical CNOT gate structured as

 provided that the cumulative error of four single qubit gates is not greater than one two qubit gates.
-In the case of high single qubit error rates (or cross-talk between simultaneous gates), a similar approach can be made by applying local corrections exclusively on the control qubit, at the expense of more limited noise-targeting.
+In the case of high single qubit error rates (or cross-talk between simultaneous gates), a similar approach can be made by applying local corrections exclusively on the control qubit (this allows for broader manipulation than corrections solely on the target qubit), at the expense of more limited noise-targeting.
 That is,

+The distinction between these two levels of correction is not immediately obvious.
 In order to clearly see the difference between corrections on both qubits versus corrections acting solely on the control qubit, we illustrate the addressable parts of the CNOT matrix in green in Figures \ref{noise-fig}c and \ref{noise-fig}d.
-The $\phi_i,\:\theta_i,\:\lambda_i$ are first selected with a simple optimisation to minimise the Frobenius distance between the corrected gate and the ideal map,

-If the GST estimates of a quantum process were perfect and static with time, then this would be sufficient to have an improved CNOT gate.
-However, because GST is only an estimate of a Markovian map within a (generally) non-Markovian system, a simple mathematical minimisation will not necessarily result in a physical optimisation.
+That is, this indicates the extra accessible dimensions of control offered in either case.
+Whether that control is necessary in practice will depend on where the noise manifests and the trade-off in introducing further single-qubit error.
+Note that that not all of elements in the green region can be necessarily independently configured.
+We call a matrix element `controllable' under a particular set of control operations if it is possible to change that matrix element by varying the parameters of the control.
+Matrix elements that are uncontrollable under a set of operations cannot be changed at all, and are marked in grey.
+Not all errors that fall in the green will necessarily be completely correctable.
+The $\phi_i,\:\theta_i,\:\lambda_i$ are first selected with a simple optimization to minimize the distance between the corrected gate and the ideal map.
+At this stage, any norm could be selected.
+For computational convenience, we chose the Frobenius norm, which also minimized the average gate infidelity,